bekk/bekk-christmas/post/opensource/hacktoberfest-from-a-maintainer’s-perspective.md

 ---
 First of all, if you don't know what Hacktoberfest is, get a quick introduction here: https://opensource.christmas/2019/6

 The main thing I learned from trying to be a maintainer during Hacktoberfest is that Hacktoberfest is really popular.
 Most of the issues I created were picked after few minutes.
 The power of tagging the issues with "hacktoberfest" was truly remarkable.
-I had to laugh when two people asked for the same issue, and not long after a third person submitted a pull request.
+I had to laugh when two people asked for the same issue, and not long after a third person submitted a pull request ([#21](https://github.com/entur/shamash/issues/21)).

 I think that defining issues with a small scope and no (or little) requirement of understanding the domain of the application is important for having success as a maintainer during hacktoberfest.
 I tried to follow these principles and had success with issues like "Initialize TypeScript", "Rewrite this script from bash to Node.js" and "Rewrite this class component into a function component".
 These kinds of issues should be possible to do "mechanically" without necessarily understanding much of what the app really does.